What should you bring with you and what should you definitely leave at home when you are visiting Dubai?

 - All your usual toiletries – most items are provided by your hotel or accommodation but you may want to throw in your own toothbrush and toothpaste, floss, comb, deodorant, tissues, cotton buds.
 We love GoYoo tubes for our toiletries.

-- Anti-chaffing cream – don’t be surprised how quickly heat rash can come on, you’ll be grateful to throw some vaseline or
+- Anti-chaffing cream – don’t be surprised how quickly heat rash can come on, you’ll be grateful to throw some vaseline or skin treatment into your backpack.

 Medicine kit essentials for Dubai